Child Custody Lawyer

 (817) 572-9900

 There is an alternative to lengthy and confusing custody disputes handled by the court.
-Mediation with Donna J. Smiedt and her team allows parents to reach a custody agreement amicably and quicker than traditional litigation, especially if the parents are on good terms.
+Mediation with David Cook, John Clark, and their team allows parents to reach a custody agreement amicably and quicker than traditional litigation, especially if the parents are on good terms.
 In addition, mediation is usually much cheaper than going through the courts.

 During mediation, the two parents, their attorneys (if they have them), and a mediator meet in a neutral location to negotiate a custody agreement.
-The lawyers at Donna J. Smiedt's firm can work as a parent's attorney or as a mediator.
+The lawyers at Harris Cook Law can work as a parent's attorney or as a mediator.
 These meetings offer opportunities for parents and their representation to work out a custody plan that meets their child's best interests.

 Child Custody in Texas: Quick Facts

-Donna J. Smiedt and her associates are proud members of the Tarrant County legal community and have served clients from Arlington, Southlake, Westover Hills, and the Greater Dallas and Fort Worth Area area for decades.
+David Cook, John Clark, and our team are proud members of the Tarrant County legal community and have served clients from Arlington, Southlake, Mansfield, and the Greater Dallas and Fort Worth area for decades.
 Before beginning your child custody negotiation, here are some facts about child custody in Texas you may find useful:

 - In Texas, child custody is legally referred to as "conservatorship."